americocunhajr/ARBO/README.md

 **ZikaVD - Zika Virus Dynamics** is an easy-to-run Matlab code to simulate the nonlinear dynamics of the Zika virus.
 The implementation follows an educational style, to make its use very intuitive.

 This package includes the following modules:
+- Data Sets
 - Initial Value Problem
 - Calibration Problem
 - Uncertainty Quantification

-The most important routines and functions of the code are described below:
+The main routines and functions of the code are described below:
-- main_SEIR_SEI.m - Defines parameters and IC for the forward problem; solves the IVP with ode45; plots the time series
+- main_SEIR_SEI_IVP_XX.m - Defines parameters and IC for the forward problem; solves the IVP with ode45; plots the time series
 - rhs_SEIR_SEI.m - System of diferential equations for the IVP
-- TRR_main_SEIR_SEI.m - Sets up scenarios for the inverse problem and options for the TRR solver; plots time series
+- main_SEIR_SEI_TRR_XX.m - Sets up scenarios for the inverse problem and options for the TRR solver; plots time series
-- TRR_rhs_SEIR_SEI.m - Adjusts the system of ODE according to the scenario chosen in the main file
-- TRR_FunctionOutput_SEIR_SEI.m - Sets up the objective function used in the main file for the inverse problem
+- ObjFun_SEIR_SEI.m - Sets up the objective function used in the main file for the inverse problem
-- main_SEIR_SEI_MonteCarlo.m - Compute the propagation of uncertainties via Monte Carlo method
+- main_SEIR_SEI_MC_XX.m - Compute the propagation of uncertainties via Monte Carlo method
-- post_SEIR_SEI_MonteCarlo.m - Post processing for Monte Carlo simulation

 ## Software History